March Madness 2018 brackets: NCAA men's basketball tournament teams announced

 Printable NCAA Tournament bracket for March Madness

-Hoops fans can fill in their brackets early with CBS Sports' printable bracket.
+If you're more of an analog hoops fan, you can download, print and fill in your brackets early with CBS Sports' printable bracket.
 You can download it and print a PDF here.